cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 TaskVine can encrypt the communication between manager and workers using SSL.
-For this, you need to set the key and certificate (in PEM format) of your server when creating the queue.
+For this, you need to set the key and certificate (in PEM format) of your server when creating the manager.

 If you do not have a key and certificate at hand, but you want the communications to be encrypted, you can create your own key and certificate: